-Nordland County Council's vision is for Nordland to become the best region in Norway in which to grow up, work, and live.
-We provide important services to the residents of the region, with responsibilities cutting across societal, economic, and environmental needs.
-In addition, we are aligning our policies with the United Nations Sustainable Development Goals, in order to build a greener, cleaner Nordland.
-You can read more about our areas of responsibility below:
+The vision of the Nordland County Council is to make Nordland the premier region in Norway for upbringing, work, and living.
+We deliver crucial services to the region's inhabitants, addressing societal, economic, and environmental requirements.
+Moreover, we are harmonizing our policies with the United Nations Sustainable Development Goals to foster a more sustainable and pristine Nordland.
+Below, you can find further details on our areas of responsibility:

 Nordland, a rich region

-• Nordland is the fourth largest of Norway’s 11 counties, behind Troms og Finnmark, Innlandet, and Trøndelag
+- Among Norway's 11 counties, Nordland is the fourth largest, following Troms og Finnmark, Innlandet, and Trøndelag.

-• The Nordland bunad has been voted the most beautiful version of the Norwegian national costume
+- The Nordland bunad is acclaimed as the most beautiful Norwegian national costume.

 The political system